Terabee/teraranger_array/README.md

 rosrun rqt_reconfigure rqt_reconfigure
 ```

-**IMPORTANT: Please notice that for the Hub Evo you are able to set the sensor type of each sensor (Evo 60m, Evo 600Hz or Evo 3m) with a dynamic_reconfigure for each port**
+**IMPORTANT: Please notice that for the Hub Evo you are able to set the sensor type of each sensor (Evo 60m, Evo 600Hz, Evo 3m or Evo Mini) with a dynamic_reconfigure for each port**

 By default sensors are set to Evo 60m type.